tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_activity.md

 ## Identify an API

+In an earlier activity, you [found an open-source API project](docapis_find_open_source_project.html) with some documentation needs.
+Create an OpenAPI specification for this API.

-First, find an API that's relatively simple.
-If you're already documenting an API for your work, by all means use that API.
-But if you're just taking this course to learn general API documentation, try creating an OpenAPI specification document for this simple [Sunrise and sunset times API](https://sunrise-sunset.org/api).
-This API doesn't require authentication with requests, so it removes some of the more complicated authentication workflows.
+If you don't want to use that API (maybe it already has an OpenAPI specification document, or there are other complications), you can use this simple [Sunrise and sunset times API](https://sunrise-sunset.org/api).
+This Sunrise and sunset times API doesn't require authentication with requests, so it removes some of the more complicated authentication workflows.

 {: .tip}
 Depending on the API you choose to work with, you could potentially use this specification document as part of your portfolio.